paulgoodfield/craft-matrix-colours/README.md

-# Craft Matrix Colours plugin for Craft CMS 3.x
+# Matrix Colours plugin for Craft CMS 3.x

 Define colours for your matrix field blocks to help visually separate them